GLOBAL CAPITALISM and the CRISIS OF DEMOCRACY

 Industrial and Commercial Bank of China (ICBC), is the world’s third-most profitable

-transnational corporation, and the largest bank by market capitalization
+transnational corporation, and the largest bank by market capitalization.
+In the biggest

 foreign acquisition by a Chinese bank, ICBC bought 20 percent of South Africa’s Standard Bank for